What is Brazing? – its Diagram, Types, & How it Works

 The Diffuse Heating Method

 To acquire a high-quality joint in brazing, the parts should be closely fitted, and the base metals should be clean and free from oxides.
-The gap between the workpiece should have a clearance of 0.03 to 0.08mm for better capillary action and joint strength.
-Though it is not expected to have a joint of such clearance in some operations.
+The gap between the workpieces should have a clearance of 0.03 to 0.08mm for better capillary action and joint strength.

-Discussing the temperature and time on the quality of brazed joints, generally, the brazing temperature must be above the melting point of the filler metal.
-As the temperature of braze alloy increased, the alloying and wetting action also increases.
+The brazing temperature generally must be above the melting point of the filler metal when considering the impact of temperature and time on the quality of brazed joints.
+As the temperature of the braze alloy increases, the alloying and wetting action also increase.

-In some situations, a higher temperature must be implied to accommodate some factors like, to allow the use of different filler metals, to control metallurgical effects, or to sufficiently remove surface contamination.
-The best temperature usually used are:
+In some situations, a higher temperature must be implied to accommodate some factors, like allowing the use of different filler metals, controlling metallurgical effects, or sufficiently removing surface contamination.
+The best temperatures usually used are

 • Be the lowest possible braze temperature